ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, male and female workforce in Aides Transport Drivers, Conductors and Human-Powered Transport and Animal Chargers was concentrated in the educational segment with 7 to 9 years of schooling (160k men and 4.68k women).
+At first quarter of 2026 the male workforce in Aides Transport Drivers, Conductors and Human-Powered Transport and Animal Chargers was higher in the educational segment with 7 to 9 years of schooling (177k), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (3.29k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.